01-edu/public/subjects/cybersecurity/osint-master/audit/README.md

 - Explain what subdomain takeovers are, and how to protect against it?
 - How does the OSINT-Master tool help identify sensitive information?
 - What challenges did you face while developing the OSINT-Master tool and how did you address them?
-- How can we protect our crytical information from OSINT techniques?
+- How can we protect our critical information from OSINT techniques?
 - How can this tool help in a defensive approach?

 ###### Were the student able to answer all the questions?